camunda/camunda-docs-manual/content/user-guide/process-applications/process-application-resources.md

 A context switch is guaranteed in the following cases:

-* **Delegation Code Invocation**: Whenever delegation code like Java delegates, execution/task listeners (Java code or scripts), etc. is called by the process engine
+* **Delegation Code Invocation**: Whenever delegation code like Java Delegates, execution/task listeners (Java code or scripts), etc. is called by the process engine
 * **Explicit Process Application Context Declaration**: For every engine API invocation, when a process application was declared using the utility class `org.camunda.bpm.application.ProcessApplicationContext`

 # Declare Process Application Context